frequently Asked Questions

 If you want to attend a race at an FRP event for the first time, call us (855-722-3377 ext.
 701) and tell us who you are.
 We’re not a big bureaucracy, and the process is quite simple.
 Below are some highlights and information to help you along the way.

-2022 entry fee for F1600 and F2000 is $995 per weekend, P1/P2 and Atlantic is $1,480.
+2025 entry fee is $1,375 per weekend.
 There is no Series Registration fee.
 This covers unlimited crew licenses for your team, the required series decals for your car, series required crew uniform and driver suit patches and other administrative costs.

-We are sanctioned by SCCA Pro Racing and require some form of racing license as well as SCCA membership for all competitors.
-We honor many other organization’s licenses for at least one weekend and can easily facilitate getting you a SCCA Pro license based on it.
+We are sanctioned by Parella Motorsports Holdings and require some form of racing license for the first event.
+We honor many other organization’s licenses for that first weekend.
 If you do not have one of the recognized licenses, are coming directly from karting, or have been away from racing for a while, we will need to see a resume and based on that may grant a provisional license so our staff can observe you on track.
 Those coming directly from karting, or with long layoffs we urge you to get in a car either on some test days or at racing school lapping days before coming to one of our events.
-Talk to us, or email us with specific questions.
+Talk to us or email us with specific questions.

 Let us know you are coming ahead of time.
-Actual entry takes place on http://Motorsportreg.com is self-explanatory and easy to use.
-If you have a question about the site, call us and we’ll talk you through the process.
+Actual entry takes place on Motorsportreg.com.
+The sites are self-explanatory and easy to use, and If you have a questions, call us and we’ll talk you through the process.

-Driver’s suits are required to have Hoosier, SCCA Pro and at least one of the FRP Series logos on them.
+Driver’s suits are required to have Hoosier and at least one of the FRP Series logos on them.
 Competing sanctioning body logos are permitted (but frowned upon) on suits.
 Crew shirts are necessary; they don’t have to be fancy.
-We’re very reasonable, but also need to have Hoosier, SCCA Pro and at least one of FRP Series logos on them.
-This is important as we have contractual arrangements with our sponsors and sanctioning body, who expect this.
+We’re very reasonable, but also need to have Hoosier and at least one of FRP Series logos on them.
+This is important as we have contractual arrangements with our sponsors and sanctioning body, who expect this - AND is important for us to identify teams in the pits during on track sessions.
 All required patches are available for the asking.
 For those who want to use embroidery, we have logo files available on our website.

 Like many other series, we require a crew member to have a radio capable of listening to the Series frequency and be able to communicate information to the driver.
 There are any number of ways to do this, and in this day and age, very reasonably priced scanners.
 The Series is contracting with Speedcom Communications and started using digital radios in the 2019 season.
-Analogue radios will work for at least 2020, but we highly recommend digital.
 Speedcom will be happy to accommodate you with a special FRP deal.

 When you arrive at the track, we will park you.
 It makes it easier on everybody.
 We will perform tech inspection at your trailer (what a concept).
 Our tech is primarily safety related as we expect you to bring a legal car to the weekend.